ArneSaknussemm89/react-native-stopwatch-timer/README.md

 ## React Native Stopwatch Timer

+*Forked from michaeljstevens for adjustments needed for a project.
+Read below for the original instructions.*

 A React Native component that provides a stopwatch and timer.

 <img width="400px" src="./docs/screenshots/Screen Shot 2016-12-03 at 12.54.31 PM.png" />